 When you sign up for a website with any host, you might have noticed that their plan allows you to create multiple domains.
 You will own a single account, and the domains, no matter how many, will all reside under the same account and utilize the resources associated to a that single account.
 In cPanel, such domains are addon domains and parked domains.
 This post describes in detail what exactly do these domains stand for, and how they can be created through cPanel.

 cPanel, undoubtedly, is the favourite hosting control panel for most people. cPanel allows the creation of extra domains in two ways.
 This article includes two topics:

-This option lets you create a second domain name, which is independent from the original domain you signed up for.
-The content of this website will be fetched from a sub folder of the main domain.
+This option lets you create a second domain name, which is independent rather than the original domain you signed up for.
+The content of this website will be fetched from a subfolder of the main domain.
 Suppose your main domain is abc.com and your website files resides in /home/abc/public_html.
 You want to create another domain xyz.com, and want to display it as a different website with different contents.
 You can do this by creating an addon domain xyz.com, whose data will reside in /home/abc/public_html/xyz/

-Thus you are able create two independent domains, but all content will reside under the same account /home/abc , but in different folders.
-In short, an addon domain is a domain which is built on top of a sub domain.
+Thus you are able to create two independent domains, but all content will reside under the same account /home/abc , but in different folders.
+In short, an addon domain is a domain which belongs to a subdomain.

 Now let us see how to create an addon domain through cPanel interface.

 First, login to your cPanel interface using the login details provided by your host.
 Once, in the dashboard, go to Domains -> Addon Domains.

 Click on Addon Domains, which will take you to the domain creation page.
 You have now to enter the following details.